BhardwajKiran/Power-Bi-Projects/README.md

 Make sure to enable data connections if prompted Explore various filters and slicers to interact with the report Optionally, publish the report to Power BI Service to share online

+##2.
+ 🚗 BMW Sales Dashboard - Power BI

+ This Power BI project presents an interactive BMW Sales Dashboard using sales data.
+The dashboard provides key insights into BMW's sales performance, including revenue trends, top-selling models, sales distribution by country, and channel performance.

+📊 Features & Visualizations

+Revenue Analysis

+Displays total revenue and compares it with the previous year's revenue. .
+Used slicers and parameters to filter the revenue by year, month or weekday .

+Top-Selling Cars .
+Lists the best-selling BMW models based on total quantity sold.

+Most Expensive Models .
+Identifies the highest-priced car models in the dataset. .
+Helps analyze sales trends for luxury models.

+Sales by Country .
+Shows total quantity sold per country with a variance percentage from the previous year. .
+Displays total revenue and revenue variance percentage by country. .

+Sales by Channel .
+Compares quantity sold through different sales channels (e.g., dealership, online, Wholesale). .
+Highlights the best-performing sales channels Doughnut chart.

+Yearly Sales Trend .
+Tracks annual quantity sold trends over multiple years.

+🛠️ Power BI Features Used DAX Measures for revenue calculations, variance analysis, Calendar, Sparklines.
+Filters & Slicers to allow users to dynamically explore sales data.
+Parameters for dynamic data selection.
+Custom Visualizations such as bar charts, line charts, tables, are used for better data representation.

+🏆 Key Insights

+Revenue grew by 24.7% compared to the previous year.
+BMW Z4 is the top-selling model with 666 units sold.
+Wholesale is the leading sales channel with 45% of total sales.
+Top 3 growing markets: Brazil (+30.2%), Nigeria (+24.8%), and the UK (+25.8%).